GuanceCloud/datakit/internal/export/doc/en/inputs/pinpoint.md

 {{ CodeBlock .InputENVSample 4 }}

-???+ warning "The Pinpoint Agent in Datakit has the following limitations"
+???+ warning "The Pinpoint Agent in DataKit has the following limitations"

     - Currently only supports gRPC protocol
     - Multiple services (Agent/Metadata/Stat/Span) combined into one service use the same port
-    - There are differences between Pinpoint links and Datakit links, see [below](pinpoint.md#opentracing-vs-pinpoint) for details
+    - There are differences between Pinpoint links and DataKit links, see [below](pinpoint.md#opentracing-vs-pinpoint) for details

 <!-- markdownlint-enable -->